ivanaf03/FICsGame/README.md

 # FICsGame
-My first game, based on my university (FIC, UDC).
+A game based on my university (FIC, UDC).
 Created on GameMakerStudio.

+I couldn't end this project, but maybe in the future...